thedevelopnik/angular-testing-intro/README.md

 1. Next we need to install Karma and Protractor.
   1. > npm i -g karma-cli
     * This installs a karma command line tool that we will use to do some setup and run tests
-  1. > bash npm i --save-dev karma karma-mocha karma-chai karma-chrome-launcher
+  1. > npm i --save-dev karma karma-mocha karma-chai karma-chrome-launcher
     * Here we install the test runner and libraries, along with a tool that will allow karma to use Chrome to run actions
-  1. > shell npm i --save-dev protractor chai-as-promised
+  1. > npm i --save-dev protractor chai-as-promised
     * Installs protractor and the library we need to use chai with protractor.
-  1. Finally, type > webdriver-manager update.
+  1. Finally, type > npm i -g webdriver-manager.
 This will get us ready to use Protractor with a mock server.

 ### Configuring tools
 We need to configure karma and protractor.
 First we will configure karma.